 Daisy chaining means planning the shortest wiring path for all devices involved.
 As for a star connection, each device needs to have an individual cable back to the master controller.
 The cost of cable and installation alone can normally discourage clients.

-For example, imagine a master controller in a server room.
+For example, imagine a master controller in a computer network's server room.
 If it’s connected in a star topology to twenty monitoring devices in the manufacturing area, it would need twenty times more cable than if it were using a daisy chain connection.

 Daisy chain wiring helps in keeping your accounts healthy.